THIS PAGE WILL CARRY THE EXPLOITS OF THE YOUNGER DRIVERS AS THEY ENJOY HAVING THEIR CHOSEN CAR ON LOAN FOR THE YEAR.

 1983 Austin Maestro – Max Bresnahan.

 Max collected his car, from owner Tanya Field, at Gaydon having grown up with this model and always wanting to own one.
 An early visit to the seaside showed more time needed with parallel parking but the car being a rare sight these days created great interest.
 Max spent 99p. on a Haynes workshop manual to help when he is getting his hands a bit dirty.
+Took the gear lever gaiter off and did minor repair – maybe the first time removed since car was new.
+Booked in for Bromley Pageant along with George (Victor) and Richard (Minor Traveller) so looking forward to meeting up.

 1988 Volvo 245 Estate – Jared Joubert.